Charles Stewart Drewry

 Unfortunately, while business was growing steadily, BSA were not making any money out of manufacturing Drewry cars.
 In March 1910, Ernest E Baguley Manager of BSA's Motor division suggested to the BSA board that they should ask Drewry to find another manufacturer for their vehicles.
 When the board eventually did so in September, 1911, the Drewry board had already found a new manufacturer and the agreement with BSA was terminated in December of that year.

-The new manufacturer was Baguley Cars Ltd of Burton-on-Trent, set up by Ernest E Baguley.
+Interestingly, the new manufacturer was Baguley Cars Ltd of Burton-on-Trent, set up by Ernest E Baguley.
 BSA had 'dispensed with his services' towards the end of 1910, and Ernest had seen that with financial backing he could create a company that could bid for Drewry work.

 The Staffordshire and Stoke-on-Trent Archive Service have some of the records of 'Baguley-Drewry Ltd., of Uxbridge Street, Burton-on-Trent, Staffordshire'.